Pylons/deform/docs/widget.rst

 The first element in each two-tuple represents a *requirement name*.
 It represents a logical reference to one *or more* Javascript or CSS resources.
-The second element in each two-tuple is the reqested version of the requirement.
+The second element in each two-tuple is the requested version of the requirement.
 It may be ``None``, in which case the version required is unspecified.
 When the version required is unspecified, a default version of the resource set will be chosen.